awslabs/LISA/lib/docs/config/mcp.md

 **Add MCP Connections**

 Administrators and non-admins can configure MCP server connects with LISA.
 Non-admins can add MCP server connections for personal use only.
 However, Administrator can create or update MCP server connections to be available for all LISA users.
-The steps below demonstrate how to configure LISA with an externally hosted MCP server on the [pipedream](https://mcp.pipedream.com/) platform.
-To use pipedream MCP servers, you must create an account.
+The steps below demonstrate how to configure LISA with an externally hosted MCP server on the [Pipedream](https://mcp.pipedream.com/) platform.
+To use Pipedream MCP servers, you must create an account.
 This will give you access to MCP server information to use in the below steps.

 1. As an Administrator, under the **Libraries** menu select **MCP Connections**.
 2. Add at least one MCP server to LISA by clicking on **Create** **MCP Connection** button.
 > **TIP:**
 >
-> Pipedream’s GitHub MCP server is straightforward to implement with LISA and does not require sharing GitHub credentials with pipedream.
+> Pipedream’s GitHub MCP server is straightforward to implement with LISA and does not require sharing GitHub credentials with Pipedream.
 With the GitHub MCP server, you can prompt the LLM about LISA or MLSpace GitHub repos hosted by AWS Labs.
 The server will then use its tools to find the repo in GitHub, and gather information.
 This information will be used by the LLM to answer your prompts.
 3. Fill out the required fields to create the MCP server connection: **Name**, **Description**, **URL**.
 4. Confirm that this new MCP server connection is **Active**.
-To activate, toggle **Active** option to be active.
+To activate, toggle `Active` option to be active.
 This is an Admin only setting that determines if an MCP server connection is generally available for users to opt into using.
 > **TIP:**
 >
 > LISA’s MCP server connections can either be private to a single user, or available to all users.
-Private MCP server connections created by non-admins are automatically set to Active and only available to that user.
+Private MCP server connections created by non-admins are automatically set to `Active` and only available to that user.
 Admins can choose to deactivate a user’s private MCP server connection.
 5. Click **Create Connection.**
 6. Click on the new MCP server connection to view all the tools available on that server.
 > **TIP 1:**